activist-org/activist/STYLEGUIDE.md

 2. run `yarn run postinstall` to generate types in `frontend/.nuxt`
 3. run `yarn nuxi typecheck`

-Within VSCode TS errors are visible, however, running these commands will help to ensure the new code does not introduce unintended TS errors at build time.
+Within VS Code TS errors are visible, however, running these commands will help to ensure the new code does not introduce unintended TS errors at build time.
 Existing TS errors may be ignored.
 PRs are always welcome to address these errors!

 <a id="tailwind"></a>